tannewt/wa-law.org/bill/2021-22/hb/1218/1/README.md

 7. The facility shall develop a written plan of correction for any violations identified by the department and provide a plan of correction to the department within ten working days from the receipt of the inspection report.

+## Section 17
+> This section adds a new section to an existing chapter [70.97](/rcw/70_public_health_and_safety/70.097_enhanced_services_facilities.md).
+Here is the [modified chapter](rcw/70_public_health_and_safety/70.097_enhanced_services_facilities.md) for context.

+1. The department shall require each enhanced services facility to:

+    a.
+Create and regularly maintain a current resident roster containing the name and room number of each resident and provide a written copy immediately upon an in-person request from any long-term care ombuds;

+    b.
+Create and regularly maintain a current, accurate, and aggregated list of contact information for each resident and the resident representative, if any, of each resident.
+The contact information for each resident must include the resident's name, room number, and, if available, telephone number and email address.
+The contact information for each resident representative must include the resident representative's name, relationship to the resident, phone number, and, if available, email and mailing address;

+    c.
+Record and update the aggregated list of contact information for each resident and the resident representative of each resident, if any, upon receipt of new or updated contact information from the resident or resident representative; and

+    d.
+Upon the oral or written request of any long-term care ombuds, provide a copy of the aggregated list of contact information for each resident and resident representative within 48 hours directly to the requesting long-term care ombuds, by electronic copy to the email address or facsimile number of the requesting long-term care ombuds.

+2. In accordance with the federal older Americans act, federal regulations, and state laws that govern the state long-term care ombuds program, the department shall inform enhanced services facilities that:

+    a.
+Any long-term care ombuds is authorized to request and obtain from enhanced services facilities the information required by this section in order to perform the legal functions and duties of long-term care ombuds;

+    b.
+The state long-term care ombuds program and all long-term care ombuds are considered a "health oversight agency," so that the federal health insurance portability and accountability act and chapter 70.02 RCW do not preclude enhanced services facilities from providing the information required by this section when requested by any long-term care ombuds;

+    c.
+The information required by this section, when provided by an enhanced services facility to a requesting long-term care ombuds, becomes property of the state long-term care ombuds program and is subject to all state and federal laws governing the confidentiality and disclosure of the files, records, and information maintained by the state long-term care ombuds program or any local long-term care ombuds entity; and

+    d.
+The enhanced services facility may not delay or refuse to provide the resident roster, the contact information for a resident or resident representative, or the aggregated list of contact information for each resident and the resident representative, if any, of each resident, on any basis, including on the basis that the enhanced services facility must first obtain consent from one or more of the residents or resident representatives.

+3. Nothing in this section shall interfere with or diminish the authority of any long-term care ombuds to access facilities, residents, and resident records as otherwise authorized by law.

+4. For the purposes of this section, "resident representative" has the same meaning as in RCW 70.129.010.

+## Section 18
+> This section adds a new section to an existing chapter [70.97](/rcw/70_public_health_and_safety/70.097_enhanced_services_facilities.md).
+Here is the [modified chapter](rcw/70_public_health_and_safety/70.097_enhanced_services_facilities.md) for context.

+1. [Empty]

+    a.
+Each enhanced services facility must be responsive to incoming communications, including answering telephones from 8:00 a.m. to 5:00 p.m., seven days per week, and responding promptly to phone and electronic messages.

+    b.
+Each enhanced services facility must have a communication system that allows for telephone contact after the hours identified in (a) of this subsection for:

+        i.
+Family, medical providers, and others; and

+        ii.
+Emergency contact to and from facility staff.

+2. Each enhanced services facility must maintain a sufficient quantity of telephones and other communication equipment to assure that residents have 24-hour access to communications with family, medical providers, and others.
+The telephones and communication equipment must provide for auditory privacy, not be located in a staff office or station, be accessible to a person with a disability, and not require payment for local calls.
+An enhanced services facility is not required to provide telephones at no cost in each resident room.

+## Section 19
+> This section adds a new section to an existing chapter [70.97](/rcw/70_public_health_and_safety/70.097_enhanced_services_facilities.md).
+Here is the [modified chapter](rcw/70_public_health_and_safety/70.097_enhanced_services_facilities.md) for context.

+1. Each enhanced services facility shall develop and maintain a comprehensive disaster preparedness plan to be followed in the event of a disaster or emergency, including fires, earthquakes, floods, infectious disease outbreaks, loss of power or water, and other events that may require sheltering in place, evacuations, or other emergency measures to protect the health and safety of residents.
+The enhanced services facility must review the comprehensive disaster preparedness plan annually, update the plan as needed, and train all employees when they begin work in the enhanced services facility on the comprehensive disaster preparedness plan and related staff procedures.

+2. At a minimum, the comprehensive disaster preparedness plan must address the following items during any disaster or emergency:

+    a.
+A plan for timely communications with the residents' emergency contacts, as appropriate;

+    b.
+A plan for timely communications with state agencies, local public health jurisdictions, first responders, long-term care ombuds, developmental disabilities ombuds, and the agency responsible for the protection and advocacy system for individuals with mental illness;

+    c.
+Descriptions of on-duty employees' responsibilities;

+    d.
+Provisions for contacting and requesting emergency assistance;

+    e.
+Provisions for meeting residents' essential needs, including food, water, and medications; and

+    f.
+Procedures to allow the enhanced services facility to:

+        i.
+Identify each resident who is evacuated or transferred from the enhanced services facility;

+        ii.
+Identify each resident's immediate location if no longer at the enhanced services facility; and

+        iii.
+Provide aggregate emergency information to others as appropriate to provide for each resident's health or safety.
+The aggregate information must include each resident's name, immediate location, and critical health care information, as well as contact information for each resident's emergency contact.

 ## Section 20
 > This section modifies existing section [70.128.090](/rcw/70_public_health_and_safety/70.128_adult_family_homes.md).
 Here is the [modified chapter](rcw/70_public_health_and_safety/70.128_adult_family_homes.md) for context.